 The UK CFS/M.E.
-Research Collaborative (CMRC) is holding its first annual science conference in Bristol on Monday 1 and Tuesday 2 September 2014.
+Research Collaborative (CMRC) held its first annual science conference in Bristol on Monday 1 and Tuesday 2 September 2014.

-The conference is aimed at stimulating research collaboration and is being supported by the Medical Research Council (MRC).
-There will be an MRC-funded open session for associate members (anyone with an interest in M.E./CFS, including patients and carers) and researchers on the Monday, with the purpose of enhancing engagement between researchers and the wider M.E. community.
+The conference was aimed at stimulating research collaboration and is being supported by the Medical Research Council (MRC).
+The programme included an MRC-funded open session for associate members (anyone with an interest in M.E./CFS, including patients and carers) and researchers, with the purpose of enhancing engagement between researchers and the wider M.E. community.

 About the CMRC